timecode/Pristine/README.md

 # Pristine

-A place to store my shell setup stuffz and dotfiles.
-Following the instructions here should be all I need to do to setup a new box or clone.
+A place to store my shell setup and dotfiles.
+This repo should be all I need to setup a new or cloned box.

 ## Install

 1. Install [Homebrew](https://brew.sh/)

+2. Clone this repo to a suitable local location.
+That could be directly under `$HOME` or some other, less prominent, location.

-2. Run this repo's setup script:
+3. Run this repo's setup script:

     ```sh
     $ ./setup.sh
     ```

-### Stow dotfiles

-The setup command will install [stow](https://www.gnu.org/software/stow/), which is a a symlink farm manager.
-I use it to backup [dotfiles](https://dotfiles.github.io/) and place them in version control.
-In order to add an app's dotfiles to 'stow control':

-1. Create a directory in this repo's `dotfiles` directory, named after the app/package that the dotfile(s) belong to...

-    ```sh
-    # i.e.
-    dotfiles/appname/

-    # e.g.
-    dotfiles/tmux/
-    ```

-2. Move the dotfiles **from** their position in `$HOME` **to** the directory created in step 1

-3. Run the following command to get `stow` to symlink the dotfiles back to where they came from!

-    ```sh
-    $ stow appname
-    ```

-4. Add the appname to `bin/dotfiles.sh` to have it automatically installed whenever a new setup is run.

-5. `git commit`, etc

 ## Notes & Bugfixes

-- Adding the following to `.zpreztorc` manually at the moment...
+- Add any required language specific modules to `.zpreztorc` manually (for now), i.e.

   ```
   .